varunprajan/varunprajan.github.io/_posts/2024-05-19-the-bayesian-euro-step.markdown

 (It turns out that, for the two spike prior, you can use Bayes theorem directly and recover basically the same posterior probabilities.
 See [here](https://bit.ly/ABTestingIntuitionBusters) for more details.)

 As the prior probability of the null hypothesis (the first column) increases, the probability of making a false positive judgment (the second column) also increases.
 The statement that “p < 0.05” means “95% likely to better” (assuming adequate power, etc.) **is only true if the null hypothesis is not very likely**.
+This also explains the results for the broad prior: it implicitly assumes the null hypothesis is not likely, and that large effects are commonly seen.

 ## Interpretation and wrap-up